rsoiffer/Forge-of-Power/character-creation.md

 ## Step 2.
 Determine Attribute Scores

 The next step is to determine your character's attributes.
-Characters in Forge of Power have 6 attributes: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
+Characters in Forge of Power have 4 attributes: Strength, Agility, Intellect, and Spirit.
 Your score in each attribute is a single number, which generally ranges from -1 to +5.
 The average value of an attribute for a normal human is +0.
 See the {% ref Attributes %} page for a description of each attribute.

 Your starting score in each attribute is a number between -1 and +3.
-You can choose any starting scores you want such that your scores sum to a total to 6.
+You can choose any starting scores you want such that your scores sum to a total to 4.
 Write the final values of your attributes on your character sheet.

 ## Step 3.
 Choose your Skills